hazelcast/hazelcast-go-client/README.md

 Testing the client with SSL support requires running the remote controller with Hazelcast Enterprise features.
 To enable SSL connections, add `ENABLE_SSL=1` to environment variables, or prepend it to the make commands above.

-In order to turn on verbose logging, add `ENABLE_TRACE=1` to environment variables, or prepend it to the make commands above.
+To turn on verbose logging, add `ENABLE_TRACE=1` to environment variables, or prepend it to the make commands above.

 ## License